capraconsulting/caprakurs-roll-your-own-k8s/README.md

 etc: `ec2.dns.compute.aws:32001`
 and you should have you perfectly styled website!

+## Deploying a Helm Chart

+- Install Helm
+- Deploy a Chart and expose it through a NodePort

 ## Next steps
+- Kill a node and watch how your deployments react.
+They will be moved to another node in just a few seconds.
 - Fix nginx-ingress in order to have load balancers and ingress routes without going directly at a service
 - Setup SSL/TLS termination in our Ingress
 - Add another node to the cluster